Comparing Bootcamps vs. Degrees

 Computer science degrees take a broader, more general scope and cover more topics.
 Because degree programs take longer than bootcamps, they can also delve deeper into some topics.
 A typical computer science curriculum explores the theories and practices of computing with an emphasis on math and logic.

 Common areas include computer architecture, algorithms, databases, and information security.
-Degrees usually also require general education classes unrelated to computer science.
+Degrees tend to require general education classes unrelated to computer science.
 A student interested in a more general but in-depth curriculum may benefit from pursuing a degree.

 Program Format